Last Updated on

 Most of the families around Usuki are also farmers – although sometimes this just means they have small plots with one or two products.
 But seeing this slice of rural life is a bonus.

-I will be writing more soon about my night with a family at their homestay.
 It’s certainly a unique experience and I think it will be one of the most special things you do on your trip to Japan.

 Finally, I can’t let you go without telling you about Beppu and the amazing onsens here.